spiritualhost/quid/README.md

 ## Configuration

 Configuration of specific focus ports can be done in the `src/config.toml`.
+To find the correct ports for your QuickBooks server, open QBServerUtilityMgr -- the tab Port Manager will list all of them.

 This is also where additional diagnostic fields are expressed as booleans to expand the capabilities of analyzing each connection.

 ## Future Improvements